anvar/anvar.github.com/_posts/2013-09-14-parallel-patterns-2.md

 {% endhighlight %}

-Because the kernel receives a continous block of input data, but expects an 2D array, the data is stored in a row-major order, which stores the rows after each other as opposed to column-major order which stores the columns after each other.
+Because the kernel receives a continuous block of input data, but expects a 2D array, the data is stored in a row-major order, which stores the rows after each other as opposed to column-major order which stores the columns after each other.
 The parameters `rows` and `cols` are for keeping track of the dimensions of the 2D array.

 {% highlight cuda %}